top of page

 No. 31 Bombing and Gunnery School

-The site now known as Base31 was built by the Canadian government and originally operated by the British Royal Airforce as No. 31 Bombing and Gunnery School – RAF Station Picton.
+The site, now known as the Base31 cultural destination, was built by the Canadian government and originally operated by the British Royal Airforce as No. 31 Bombing and Gunnery School -- RAF Station Picton.
 It was built in 1940 as part of the British Commonwealth Air Training Plan that trained aircrews from the United Kingdom, Canada, Australia, and New Zealand during World War II.
 The 70-acre site includes more than 40 former barracks, mess halls, hangars and administrative buildings.
-It is part of an approximately 750-acre property
+It is part of an approximately 750-acre property.
+In its next chapter it will serve as home to one of the nation’s largest revitalization projects.

 02